6 Dimensions of Data Quality, Examples, and Measurement

 • a.
 Format Conformity

-1. Don records has date in ‘YYYY/M/DD’
+1. Don records has date in ‘YYYY/M/DD’ format.

-3. The third records for Tim is in ‘YYYY/M/DD HH:MM:SS’
+3. Tim’s records is in the ‘YYYY/M/DD HH:MM:SS’ format.

 Data-Format-Conformity-Issue-iCEDQ